dantevc00/sistema-ventas-fullstack/README.md

 - Desarrollar una interfaz web dinámica con React
 - Integrar análisis de datos y visualizaciones

-This is a personal project combining backend, frontend and data analytics, with the goal of developing full stack skills for building web apps related to product and sales management.

 ## Tecnologías / Technologies

 - **Backend:** FastAPI + PostgreSQL